30 Ways to Save Money + Eat Healthy on a Budget

 - Use the whole food.
 Don’t just buy the whole food–use all of it!
 Don’t throw away animal bones–use them to make stock or homemade bone broth.
 Don’t throw away beet greens, carrot tops or vegetable stems–use them to make pesto and other magical green sauces, or add them to your smoothies.
 Keep a scrap container in your fridge and use it to make soup every week.
 When you minimize waste, you’re honoring the food/animal, being a friend to the Earth, AND saving money!

 - Reduce animal product consumption.
-Not only is minimizing your meat and dairy intake healthier for you, and better for the environment and the animals, but it’s also incredibly budget-friendly, as these are often the most expensive items to buy organic (and the most important to buy organic!).
+This is an incredibly budget-friendly option, as animal proteins are often the most expensive items to buy organic (and the most important to buy organic!).
 I try to eat vegetarian most days until dinnertime as part of my anti-inflammatory diet, which in turn saves me lots of money!

 - Buy direct from the farmer.
 When you cut out the middle man (the grocery store) and buy directly from the source, you can often save tons of money on food.
 Plus you’ll know exactly where it came from, you can ask the farmer questions about their growing practices and ensure that you’re getting exactly what you want.
 And if that weren’t enough, you can also buy in bulk to save even more money.
 For example, buy a quarter of the cow and freeze the meat until you’re ready to use it.
 If you don’t have room to store everything in your freezer, get a group of friends to go in on it with you.
 Even at the regular grocery store, this is a great practice–buy the whole chicken and cut it up yourself rather than paying extra for pieces.